ibm-cloud-docs/openshift/openshift_storage_portworx.md

    6. Decide if you want to use the default {{site.data.keyword.keymanagementserviceshort}} service instance or your own.
    5. Review the pricing plan.
    6. Click **Create** to start setting up your service instance.
 The setup might take a few minutes to complete.
-3. Create service credentials for your Databases for etcd service instance.<containers priv-lim><containers priv-lim>
+3. Create service credentials for your Databases for etcd service instance.
    1. In the navigation on the service details page, click **Service Credentials**.
    2. Click **New credentials**.
    3. Enter a name for your service credentials and click **Add**.